Noctis0712/Noctis0712.github.io/content/posts/git.md

 You’ll notice that this has created a hidden directory .git, this is where git stores all the snapshots.

 Alright, time to write some code.
-We’ll keep this simple, 2 files and less than 15 lines of code.
+We’ll keep this simple.
+Let’s create a simple ‘Hello World’ program.
+Create a new text file in your favourite language (I’ll go with Python):

 Let’s create a simple ‘Hello World’ program.
 Create a new text file in your favourite language (I’ll go with Python):

-`my-first-repo/test.py`:
+`my-first-repo/hello-world.py`:

     print("Hello World")